max-otto/SoMaJo/README.md

 ## Introduction ##

+I only did some minor modifications to Thomas Proisl's code to better suit my needs.
+They are rather domain specific, so there is probably no reason you should use my version.

+They are
+* splitting (most) tokens with hypens also in German
+* added a couple of additional abbreviations not to be split
+* not splitting m/w/d tags

+The following is the readme of the original tokenizer by Thomas Proisl.
 SoMaJo is a state-of-the-art tokenizer and sentence splitter for German and English web and social media texts.
 It won the [EmpiriST 2015 shared task](https://sites.google.com/site/empirist2015/) on